The Ice Sheets project team comprises nine scientific and industrial partners from Denmark, Norway, UK and Austria.

 The Climate Research Group (CRG) is a group of expert individuals associated with the Ice Sheets CCI.
 They are involved in understanding climate dynamics specifically related to the Ice Sheets Essential Climate Variables.

-The CGR is headed by Dr Ruth Mottram who is a glaciologist and climate scientist with a focus on the interaction between atmosphere, ocean and ice sheet.
-She is a member of the WCRP-CliC Northern Oceans Regional Panel, co-leading the Greenland Ice Sheet work package.
-She is also part of the ISMIP6 (Ice sheet Model Intercomparison Project for CMIP6) regional climate modelling group.
+The CGR is headed by Dr Ruth Mottram who is a glaciologist and climate scientist at the Danish Meteological Institute, with a focus on the interaction between atmosphere, ocean and ice sheet, especially developing the HIRHAM suite of models.
+She is leading the Greenland part of EU project PROTECT 2020-24.

 The following internationally renowned experts make up the rest of the CRG team: